 Frenchmen Street is home to the Crescent City’s most popular music venues, including The Maison and Snug Harbor.
 In addition to the many bars and restaurants, Frenchman has become a favorite locals’ destination with music and food that truly authentic.

-The Ogden Museum is home to the largest collection of Southern art in the world, as well as home to the Center for Southern Craft and Design, featuring one-of-a-kind pottery, glass, jewelry, wood, fabric and metal items by Southern artisans.
+Ogden Museum is home to the largest collection of Southern art in the world and is dedicated to telling the full story of the South through Southern art, music, literature, and cuisine.
+Visitors can view one-of-a-kind art by Southern artists.

-The New Orleans Museum of Art is New Orleans’ oldest fine arts museum, now housing over 40,000 works of art with emphasis on French, American, Japanese, and African art, as well as pottery, photography and glass artwork.
+The New Orleans Museum of Art is the city’s oldest fine arts museum, currently housing over 40,000 permanent pieces of art with emphasis on French, American, Japanese, and African art.
+The museum is also home to a beautifully kept sculpture garden.

-Dating back to the French Colonia era, Royal Street is one of the oldest streets in New Orleans.
-Royal is in the heart of the French Quarter tourist district and is best known for its many art galleries and antiques shops.
+Dating back to the French Colonial era, Royal Street is one of the oldest streets in New Orleans.
+Royal runs through the heart of the French Quarter tourist district and is best known for its many art galleries and antiques shops.